MaibornWolff/ethdemocracy/README.md

 to install all needed dependencies and binaries.

 ## Usage
-To develop with the project make sure to have [testrpc](https://github.com/ethereumjs/testrpc) running.
-It is installed by default and can be started by executing ``./testrpc``.
+To develop with the project make sure to have [ganache-cli](https://github.com/trufflesuite/ganache-cli) running.
+It is installed by default and can be started by executing `./ganache-cli -d`.

 After all packages have installed you can use the [truffle](http://truffleframework.com/) commands to interact with the project:
 - `./truffle compile` will compile smart contracts that have been changed since the last compile.